 Our Goal

-Under the leadership of the Harrison Museum and Roanoke Vice-Mayor Trish White-Boyd, a seven-person committee is actively raising funds to initiate a public history project.
+Under the leadership of the Harrison Museum and Roanoke city council member Trish White-Boyd, a seven-person committee coordinated a broad community effort to fund this public history project.
 Together, we’ll surface the hidden histories of the African American experience in Roanoke.

 Initial projects include a partnership with Richmond-based Hidden in Plain Site (HiPS) that will gather and communicate virtual-reality based remembrances.
-We’ll start with five “easy to overlook sites important to the African American experience.”
+We started with five “easy to overlook sites important to the African American experience.”

-In addition to this structural framework for ongoing work, the committee is raising funds for a memorial sculpture at the newly named Lacks Plaza.
+In addition to this structural framework for ongoing work, the committee raised funds for a memorial sculpture at the newly named Lacks Plaza.

 A dignified sculpture will commemorate the ongoing and long unrecognized contributions of Roanoke native Henrietta Lacks, who unknowingly provided the world with the HeLa cell, fueling decades of life-saving and life changing research.